 We ran experimental sessions at the Center for Research in Experimental and Theoretical Economics (CREATE) managed by the School of Economics at Yonsei University in South Korea.
-We experimentally implemented two treatments, corresponding to the two auction formats, with a between-subject design.
+We experimentally implemented two auction mechanisms of the FPA and the SPA in our study, and we implemented the two treatments with a between-subject design.

 In each round, participants were randomly matched into groups of three and given 170 experimental coins each.
-They were told that they participate in an auction for an item with their group members and that the winner obtains v coins, where v represents each bidder's valuation of the item (corresponding to v_i in Section 2) and can be different across members.
+They were told that they participate in an auction for an item with their group members and that the winner obtains v coins, where v represents each bidder's valuation of the item (corresponding to $v_i$ in Section 2) and can be different across members.
 In each group, one member is called "Red" and the other two "Blue."
 Between the two Blue participants, we call the one who has the higher valuation "Blue-High" and the other "Blue-Low."
-The Red participant's winning the item creates a positive or negative externality on the Blue participants: if the Red participant wins, she obtains v coins and the Blue participants obtain e coins, where e can be positive or negative.
+The Red participant's winning the item creates either positive or negative externalities on the Blue participants: if the Red participant wins, she obtains v coins and the Blue participants obtain e coins, where e can be positive or negative.
 Note that a Red participant corresponds to bidder 1, a Blue-High participant to bidder 2, and a Blue-Low participant to bidder 3 in Section 2.